 But there was way more to him than just being a badass among badasses, as I learned the second time I met him a few days later.
-Not only was he the most impossibly polite outlaw you could imagine, being friendly to even outcast journalists, but the respect with which everyone treated him turned out to have an incredibly strong and undeniable basis.
+Not only was he the most impossibly polite outlaw you could imagine, being friendly to even outcast journalists, but the respect with which everyone treated him turned out to have a firm and undeniable basis.

 The enemy, nothing if not superbly unpredictable, chose to attack at the moment when more than 200 coalition soldiers were converging on Haji.
 In the resultant chaos, Doyle and his section were ordered to load the withdrawing platoon’s massive pile of equipment onto a truck while the rest of the convoy lay pretty much belly up in a sandstorm on the Arghandab riverbed.

-Now, we’ve all moved heavy boxes before and it’s not exactly fun.
+Now, we’ve all moved heavy boxes before, and it’s not exactly fun.
 Doyle was already sick—with Afghan hantavirus, as he called it—but that didn’t stop him.
 He jumped up and moved boxes with his troops.
-And he moved them way past the point where any normal person would have stopped.
+And he pushed them way past the point where any average person would have stopped.
 He moved them until he nearly died.

 No one who knew Doyle is surprised by this story.
-Troops were in danger so he pushed past all of the body’s normal warning signs because a job had to be done.
+Troops were in danger, so he pushed past all of the body’s typical warning signs because a job had to be done.
 It’s just what it was.

 Numberless Are the Dead

-Numbers are numbers, they tell you something but it’s probably nothing vital.
-There is no code hidden in the numbers, nothing to tell you whether the war was just or if the man was loved or what life now feels like for the people he left behind.
+Numbers are numbers, they tell you something, but it’s probably nothing vital.
+There is no code hidden in the numbers, nothing to say to you whether the war was just or if the man was loved or what life now feels like for the people he left behind.

 The way they still speak about him in the present tense is one of the things you’ll notice if you talk to his friends.

-Master Corporal Matt Yaschuk, one of Doyle’s best friends, is not the kind of guy who normally sits down for interviews with journalists, you can tell just by looking at him.
+Master Corporal Matt Yaschuk, one of Doyle’s best friends, is not the kind of guy who sits typically down for interviews with journalists; you can tell just by looking at him.